 Reproof fabrics - It is possible to extend the life of your sleeping bag with some great products from Nikwax, ReviveX®, and McNett®.
-The have great cleaning and repair products for your sleeping bag, as well as DWR reproofing products like Nikwax TX Direct Spray-On and ReviveX Instant Waterproofing Spray.
+The have great cleaning and repair products for your sleeping bag.
 Make sure to read the packaging on any product and make sure it is ok for your gear.
 Follow the instructions.